adithyaa92/react-native-expo-notes/README.md

 3. Replace the Amplify import in `App.js` with the following:

 ```
+import Amplify from 'aws-amplify';
-import Amplify, { withAuthenticator } from 'aws-amplify-react-native';
+import { withAuthenticator } from 'aws-amplify-react-native';
 ```

 4. Replace the `export default` line at the bottom of `App.js` with the following: